 But don’t look at other families.
 Make this personal.
 Is this law being kept in your home?
 Imagine, in ancient Israel, how diligent parents would have been to enforce this law, knowing the consequences if they failed!
 It may seem cruel, but it motivated parents and children to respect government in their families.
 If this law were kept perfectly, the number of children who suffered this penalty would drop to zero overnight!

 If you think this commandment doesn’t apply today, read where Jesus Christ backed it up in Matthew 15:4.
-Obviously we don’t apply the same penalty today that God commanded in Israel anciently—but spiritually, our children do come under the death penalty for this sin, and God and Christ require that they repent of it!
+Obviously we don’t apply the same penalty today that God commanded anciently—but spiritually, our children do come under the death penalty for this sin, and God requires that they repent of it!

 If you love your children, you will do all you can to make sure they don’t come under that penalty!
 It makes the promise within the Fifth Commandment far more meaningful—that children who honor their parents will live long.